pritamdash99/UserDefaultsApp/README.md

 It Provides key value pair storage iin parmanent storage area of your app on device.

-Adidng a demo of the app :
+Adding a demo of the app :

 https://user-images.githubusercontent.com/80701312/173200589-fc16ab1d-ffc0-4345-bb4e-4554a6bafa28.mp4